-Second Sunday of Easter (B)
+Second Sunday of Easter (A)

 During excavations in Egypt during the 1920's, archaeologists found a handful of wheat in a tomb belonging to one of its ancient Kings.
 The wheat would have been about 5000 years old.
-Someone decided to plant the grains and, to their amazement, they came to life.

-Our faith in the Resurrection will be like those dormant grains unless we believe that Jesus is still present with us as a real living person, mindful of the fact we don't see him in the flesh.
-He touches my life in the here and now with His reassuring presence especially at Mass.
+Someone decided to plant the grains and, to their amazement, they grew and came to life.
+My faith in the Resurrection will be like those dormant grains until I know Jesus as a real living person who touches my life in the here and now with His reassuring presence.

-There is an old French proverb which says: 'God often visits us but mostly we're not at home'.
+There is an old French proverb which says: 'God often visits us but mostly we are not at home'.
 That's what happened to doubting Thomas.
 We're 'not at home' if our faith in Him is merely academic or if we believe that science explains everything.
 That doesn't at all mean the Church is anti-science as some make out.
 The first Observatory in the world, for instance, was in the Vatican.
 The first Universities in Europe which became the model of all universities were mostly founded by the Church and included faculties on natural philosophy and physics.
-I know the church censured Galileo but it wasn't because the Church discounted his theory that the Earth circled the Sun, as some make out, but because they wanted him to treat it as a hypothesis rather than the undeniable truth but he wouldn't listen.
+I know the church censured Galileo but it wasn't because the Church discounted his theory that the Earth circled the Sun, as some make out, but because they wanted him to treat it as a hypothesis or a work in progress rather than the undisputed fact but he would have none of it.
 That was the nub of the problem.
-The protestant Church at the time actually condemned his theory as anti-scriptural.
-That's what happens when the bible is interpreted too literally.
+The Protestant Church which had only shortly come into existence at the time dismissed his theory out of hand as antiscriptural.